Communio-Templorum/bylaws/Articles-of-Incorporation.md

 The Flamines shall gather themselves together from time to time as the Collegium Flaminum for the election of Board of Directors and other business as they see fit.

-## 6. Curiae and the Ministerial Priesthood
+## 6. Ministerial Priesthood

 1. The Ministerial Priesthood shall consist of Ministers and Magisters, priests who have dedicated themselves in pantheonic service to their communities.

 1. To qualify for ordination as a Minister, an Active Member must complete the appropriate program of study to earn a Theologiae Baccalaureate degree from a seminary, college, or university accredited by the Corporation.

-To qualify for ordination as a Magister, a Minister must receive the licensure necessary to work as a professional counselor in their locality.
-All further references below to a "Minister" shall apply to both Ministers and Magisters.
+1. To qualify for ordination as a Magister, a Minister must further receive the licensure necessary to work as a professional counselor in their locality.
+All further references in these Articles to a "Minister" shall apply to both Ministers and Magisters.

 1. All Ministers shall be recognized as Members of the Corporation as long as they continue to fulfill the qualifications for Membership of the Corporation as outlined in the Bylaws of the Corporation.

-1. The Corporation shall venture to create local Curiae dedicated to the worship of the whole pantheon and in service to their local community.

-	1. Each Curia shall be led by an ordained Minister of the Ministerial Priesthood, the selection of such shall be determined by the Curia to best suit their needs.

-	1. The Corporation shall outline what services all Curiae may provide to the community either with or without a Minister.

 1. Ministers not picked to lead or help at a Curia are encouraged to found a new Curia.

+## 7. Curiae

+1. The Corporation shall venture to create and cultivate local Curiae dedicated to the worship of the whole pantheon and in service to their local community.

+1. Each Curia shall be an independent organization led by their members, who need not be Members of the Corporation.

+1. Each Curia should seek to support, and be supported by, an ordained Minister of the Ministerial Priesthood, the selection of whom shall be determined by the Curia to best suit their needs.

-## 7. Patres Familias
+## 8. Patres Familias

 1. Persons who are not members of the Cultic Priesthood or the Ministerial Priesthood may join as Active Members of the Corporation with the title of "Pater Familias" (plural _Patres Familias_).